tylermercer/personal-website/src/posts/faith/mono-no-aware-sunt-lacrimae-rerum.md

 or "There are tears of/for things and mortal things touch the mind."^[
     [Lacrimae rerum - Wikipedia](https://en.wikipedia.org/wiki/Lacrimae_rerum)]

-## A Contrast

 I came across these two phrases a while ago and was struck by their intriguing duality.
 Things are impermanent, and yet they often cause real and raw emotions.
-They "touch the mind" of those who experience the vicissitudes of life.
+The vicissitudes of life "touch the mind" of those who experience them.
 Often our desire is to escape this touch.
 This attempted escape can take many forms of varying extremeness, ranging from eating too much or spending too much time on social media to